liferay/liferay-screens/ios/Documentation/DDLListScreenlet.md

 ## Delegate

-This widget delegates some events in an object that conforms `DDLListWidgetDelegate` protocol.
+This screenlet delegates some events in an object that conforms `DDLListScreenletDelegate` protocol.
 This protocol allows to implement the following methods:

 - `onDDLListResponse(list of records)`: called when a page of contents is received.
 Note this method may be called more than once, one for each page retrieved.